Good-Ghosting/goodghosting-protocol-v1/README.md

     6. *Solidity Contract Code*: Copy/Paste the code from the flattened file (after executing steps 1 and 2 above).
     7. *Constructor Arguments ABI-Enconded*: Copy/Paste the Constructor Arguments ABI-Enconded available in the deployment log, displayed in the terminal window

+## Maintaining Packages Updated

+To check for new packages, install [npm-check-updates](https://www.npmjs.com/package/npm-check-updates): `npm install -g npm-check-updates`.

+To check for updates for `ncu`
+To check and update `package.json` file, run `ncu -u`.
+Once completed, make sure to run `npm install` to update all the packages.

 ## Addresses

 **Kovan**